PsyTeachR/reprores-v2/book/02-repro.md

 There are two perfect guides to naming files: Jenny Bryan's [How to name files](https://speakerdeck.com/jennybc/how-to-name-files){target="_blank"} and Danielle Navarro's [Project Structure](https://slides.djnavarro.net/project-structure/){target="_blank"} (which also has a YouTube video).
 I really recommend you check those out, but I'll list the most important principles here:

-* file and directory names should only contain letters, numbers, dashes, and underscores, with a full stop (`.`) between the file name and `r glossary("extension")` (that means no spaces!)
+* file and directory names should only contain letters, numbers, dashes, and underscores, with a full stop (`.`) between the file name and <a class='glossary' target='_blank' title='The end part of a file name that tells you what type of file it is (e.g., .R or .Rmd).' href='https://psyteachr.github.io/glossary/e#extension'>extension</a> (that means no spaces!)
 * be consistent with capitalisation (I prefer to never use it to make it easy to remember)
 * use underscores (`_`) to separate parts of the file name, and dashes (`-`) to separate words in a section
 * name files with a pattern that alphabetises in a sensible order and makes it easy for you to find the file you're looking for